Recognizing Signs of Spiritual Abuse in a Church

-Spiritual abuse can be defined as a church or religious organization that violates the rights of individuals who are looking for a relationship with God, Biblical teaching, and inspired leadership.
+Spiritual abuse is a church or religious organization that violates the rights of individuals who are looking for a relationship with God, Biblical teaching, and inspired leadership.

 A church is supposed to be a safe place that follows God’s instruction to: “Love the Lord your God with all your heart and with all your soul and with all your strength and with all your mind' and, 'Love your neighbor as yourself.'”
 (Luke 10:27).
 Some churches have done a lot of harm by not following Jesus’ command to treat others with love.
 They pursue their own selfish ambitions, go against Biblical principles, and emotionally damage their congregations.

 Websites on spiritual abuse abound with terrible tales of people who have been emotionally devastated by religious organizations.
 Sadly, the very word “church” is so painful that some people cringe at the thought of ever attending a fellowship.
 And who can forget the sight of the Jonestown suicides or the Branch Davidian’s stronghold burning in Waco?

-Using love as a criteria, how do we avoid unhealthy and abusive churches that may be cults in disguise?
+Using love as a measurement, how do we avoid unhealthy and abusive churches that may be cults in disguise?
 Here are some characteristics that help us measure the health of a church.

 Members follow a charismatic leader rather than God

 The followers put their leader on a pedestal and are convinced he can do no wrong, even when he blatantly goes against Christian teachings.
 The followers fervently believe that this leader is God’s representative on earth and that the leader’s words come from God.

 These leaders may make subtle changes over time that go against scripture.
 The deluded followers explain away, ignore, or deny their leaders' blatant immoral and harmful acts.
 The leaders are somehow considered to be exempt from the standards inflicted on the membership and are not held accountable for their actions.

 An extreme example of this is the president of the Fundamentalist Church of Jesus Christ of Latter-Day Saints (FLDS Church), Warren Jeffs.
 He was charged with numerous charges including incest and sexual misconduct with a minor and was convicted of two felony counts of child sexual assault in 2007.